Quinault Permits Department

 Non-tribal members may not dig clams on the Quinault Indian Nation beaches at any time.
 Quinault tribal members may dig clams on dates and at locations approved and announced by the Quinault Division of Natural Resources Director.
 Permits are required for off-reservation commercial digs only.

 Non-tribal members must be accompanied by an authorized fishing guide to fish on the Quinault Indian Nation with the exception of Lake Quinault.

 Sport fishing on Lake Quinault usually opens in April and ends in October.
-Fishing permits (3-day or season-long) for Lake Quinault may be purchased at the Rainforest General Store on the south shore of the lake and at the Amanda Park Mercantile.
+Fishing permits (3-day or season-long) for Lake Quinault may be purchased at the Rainforest General Store and the Lake Quinault Mercantile on the south shore of the lake.

-Tribal members who are requesting fishing (river fish, halibut, clams) for ceremonial purposes should contact the Quinault Permits Department.
+Tribal members who are requesting fishing (river fish, halibut, clams, crab) for ceremonial purposes should contact the Quinault Permits Department.
 Applications for tribal members to fish Reservation and off-Reservation fisheries (rivers, ocean, Grays Harbor) may also be picked up from the Quinault Permits Department

 Tribal members may hunt cougar, bear, bobcat, coyote, raccoon, Roosevelt elk, black-tailed deer, upland game and waterfowl in designated locations on the Quinault Indian Nation and in the Quinault Usual and Accustomed Area during specified hunting seasons under QIN regulations.
 Tribal members requesting hunting permits for ceremonial purposes should contact the Quinault Permits Department.